 Meet Rick Person, a member of the Minnesota Retiree Environmental Technical Assistance Program, who offers his talent and experience to help small businesses reduce their impact on the environment.

-Ran Bedekar — M.Sc. in Operations Research, McGill University, Montreal; M.B.A., Northeastern University in Boston.
-Thirty-eight years’ experience in computer software, architecture, simulation, and business process re-engineering in both technical and management roles.
+Ran Bedekar — M.Sc. in Operations Research, McGill University (Montreal); M.B.A., Northeastern University (Boston).
+Thirty-eight years of experience in computer software, architecture, simulation, and business process re-engineering in both technical and management roles.
 Retired from 3M/Imation and joined RETAP in 2001.
 Ran’s specialty was Business Process Re-engineering, using computer simulation.
 This focus on saving money through using more efficient processes is what got him interested in RETAP after retirement.

 Dale Bowman — B.A., Math, University of Minnesota.
 Thirty years in commercial and industrial temperature control, instrumentation, and motor control, including work for Honeywell; six years in mechanical contracting, commercial waste and water treatment, and industrial taconite; plus microwave application development.
 With the increased awareness of energy conservation in the 1970s, Dale became interested in finding ways to minimize energy requirements for all HVAC processes.
 Currently, in addition to work for RETAP, Dale consults with various groups/parties on energy saving processes or products, often with start-up organizations.
 He also volunteers with Andersen Elementary in Minneapolis (mentoring and science projects).